lb3361/gigatron-lcc/src/gigatron.md

 stmt: ASGNF5(VREGP,reg)  "# write register\n"

 # -- constants
+# These non terminal represent constants in the tree grammar
+# and the arguments of immediate instructions in the sequence grammar
 con0: CNSTI1  "%a"  range(a,0,0)
 con0: CNSTU1  "%a"  range(a,0,0)
 con0: CNSTI2  "%a"  range(a,0,0)